 Hey, don’t be.
 I’m here, right here and will always be.
 When I told you that I love you, I didn’t expect you to say it back to me because I already knew that you did.
 I wanted you to say those words when you are ready.
 You’re one of the few people I love and I will do anything and everything to never let you go.

+I love you.
 I pulled her close and we kissed.

 We don’t have to rush into anything, Sarah.
 We can take it slow.
 I’m not going anywhere.